Shawnee: Great Comet of 1811 and Tekoomsē

 In March, the Great Comet of 1811 appeared.
-During the next year, tensions between American colonists and Native Americans rose quickly.
-Four settlers were murdered along the Missouri River and, in another incident, Natives seized a boatload of supplies from a group of traders.
-Harrison summoned Tecumseh to Vincennes to explain the actions of his allies.
-In August 1811, the two leaders met, with Tecumseh assuring Harrison that the Shawnee intended to remain at peace with the United States.
+Over the following year, tensions between American settlers and Native Americans increased rapidly.
+Four settlers were killed along the Missouri River, and in a separate incident, Native Americans seized a boatload of supplies from a group of traders.
+In response, Harrison summoned Tecumseh to Vincennes to explain the actions attributed to his allies.
+In August 1811, the two leaders met, during which Tecumseh assured Harrison that the Shawnee intended to remain at peace with the United States.

-Afterward, Tecumseh traveled to the Southeast on a mission to recruit allies against the United States from among the "Five Civilized Tribes".
-His name Tekoomsē meant "Shooting Star" or "Panther Across The Sky".
+After this meeting, Tecumseh traveled to the Southeast in an effort to recruit allies against the United States among the "Five Civilized Tribes".
+His name, Tekoomsē, has been translated as meaning "Shooting Star" or "Panther Across the Sky".

 Tecumseh told the Choctaw, Chickasaw, Muscogee, and many others that the comet of March 1811 had signaled his coming.
-He also said that the people would see a sign proving that the Great Spirit had sent him.
+He further stated that the people would soon witness additional signs confirming that the Great Spirit had sent him.

-As Tecumseh traveled, both sides readied for the Battle of Tippecanoe.
-Harrison assembled a small force of army regulars and militia to combat the Native forces.
-On November 6, 1811, Harrison led this army of about 1,000 men to Prophetstown, Indiana, hoping to disperse Tecumseh's confederacy.
-Early the next morning, forces under The Prophet prematurely attacked Harrison's army at the Tippecanoe River near the Wabash.
-Harrison repulsed the attack, forcing the Natives to retreat and abandon Prophetstown.
-Harrison's men burned the village and returned home.
+As Tecumseh continued his travels, both sides prepared for the Battle of Tippecanoe.
+Harrison assembled a force consisting of army regulars and militia to confront the Native confederacy.
+On November 6, 1811, Harrison led approximately 1,000 men toward Prophetstown, Indiana, intending to disperse Tecumseh's confederacy.
+Early the following morning, forces led by The Prophet launched a premature attack on Harrison's camp near the Tippecanoe River along the Wabash.
+Harrison repelled the assault, forcing the Native forces to withdraw and abandon Prophetstown.
+Harrison's troops subsequently burned the village before returning home.

 New Madrid earthquake

-On December 11, 1811, the New Madrid earthquake shook the Muscogee lands and the Midwestern United States.
-While the interpretation of this event varied from tribe to tribe, they agreed that the powerful earthquake had to have spiritual significance.
-The earthquake and its aftershocks helped the Tecumseh resistance movement as the Muscogee and other Native American tribes believed it was a sign that the Shawnee must be supported and that Tecumseh had prophesied such an event and sign.
+On December 11, 1811, the New Madrid earthquake shook Muscogee lands and much of the Midwestern United States.
+Although interpretations of the event varied among different tribes, many agreed that the powerful earthquake carried spiritual significance.
+The earthquake and its subsequent aftershocks contributed to the growth of the Tecumseh resistance movement, as the Muscogee and other Native American peoples viewed the event as a sign that the Shawnee cause should be supported and that Tecumseh had successfully foretold such a phenomenon.

 The Indians were filled with great terror ... the trees and wigwams shook exceedingly; the ice which skirted the margin of the Arkansas river was broken into pieces; and most of the Indians thought that the Great Spirit, angry with the human race, was about to destroy the world.